Blood drives scheduled in area

-The Community Blood Center of the Ozarks reports less than a three-day supply of types O-negative, A-negative and A-positive blood.
+The Community Blood Center of the Ozarks has announced a shortage of most blood types, with supplies approaching emergency levels for types O-negative, A-negative and A-positive.

-Blood drives this week coincide with the center’s "Summer of Fun" promotion, in which donors will receive a coupon good for one free pint of Culver’s frozen custard.
-Participants will also be entered into a number of prize drawings, including a Pelican Argo 80 kayak, a three-night stay at Still Waters Lake Resort in Branson and a family four-pack to Snow Flex at Wolfe Mountain.

-All participants will also be automatically entered to win a $5,000 vacation package from Adelman Vacations.
+The center has requested an immediate donor response to restore reserves to optimum levels to help local patients in need.
+Eligible donors must weigh at least 110 pounds, be in good health and present a photo ID.

 • JOPLIN: 11 a.m. to 6 p.m. today through Friday, Joplin Donor Center, Northpark Mall, 101 N. Range Line Road.